 Bus safety for children

-Bus safety for school students (PDF, 378Kb) has more information on how families can help keep children safe getting on and off buses.
+Bus safety for school students has more information on how families can help keep children safe getting on and off buses.

-The Safety Town website has activities you can do with primary school children to help them keep safe on and around buses.
-There is also a section for families on driving safely around buses, and getting children to and from the bus stop safely.
+The Safety Town website has activities you can do with primary school children to help them stay safe on and around buses.
+There's also a section for families on driving safely around buses, and getting children to and from the bus stop safely.

 Our Agent Walker: Operation Safe Transit bus safety video was produced for school students in years 5 and 6, who are starting to gain independence, and their teachers, parents and carers.